 When you've got a leaking pipe or a tree that needs trimming, finding a reliable professional to sort it out can be a shot in the dark.
 Until recent years, unless you had a list of plumber and sparkie contacts or friends with a good tool kit, your best option was to thumb through the Yellow Pages or ask around in the hope of landing a trustworthy tradie by luck.

-Then along came the internet, and now the shoe is on the other foot.
-Not only can we check out a service provider's reputation online, with tasking websites we can even skip the ring-around and have the tradies contact us.
+Then along came the so-called ‘sharing economy’, and now the shoe’s on the other foot.
+Not only can we check a tradie’s reputation and credentials online, but we can also post call-outs on tasking websites and have the tradies contact us.

 How does it work?

-CHOICE looked at several sites, including Airtasker, Oneflare, ServiceSeeking and hipages.
-They're all a little bit different, but the basic premise is the same.
+We looked at several sites, including Airtasker, Oneflare, ServiceSeeking and Hipages.
+They're all a little bit different, but the basic process is the same:

 - You post your task on the site.

-- You can check out their profiles, read reviews from other customers, and ask questions if necessary.
+- You compare quotes, check out their profiles, read reviews from other customers, and ask questions if necessary.

-- You then choose a worker to do the job.
+- You choose a tradie to do the job.